Battle of Damghan (1063)

-Battle of Damghan was a battle fought during the Seljuk war of succession of 1063.
+Battle of Damghan was fought during the Seljuk war of succession of 1063.

 Background

 The Seljuks were an Oghuz Turk dynasty that founded the Seljuk Empire in Iran during the 11th century.
-The founder of the empire, Tughril, died childless and willed the throne to Alp Arslan, son of his brother Chaghri Beg.
+The founder of the empire, Tughril, died childless and willed the throne to Alp Arslan, son of his elder brother Chaghri Beg.
 After Tughril's death however, the Seljuk prince Qutalmish hoped to become the new sultan, because Tughril was childless and he was the eldest living member of the dynasty.

 Qutalmish's claim to the sultanate was through his father, Arslan Yabgu who was the eldest son of Seljuk.
 Arslan, however, was captured by Mahmud of Ghazni and died whilst imprisoned.
 Consequently, Tughril, Qutalmish's cousin, became sultan.

 Early moves

 Tughril died on 4 September 1063.
 Upon the news of Tughril's death, both Qutalmish and Alp Arslan (Suleiman's elder brother) began marching to capital Rey to seize the throne.
 Qutalmish held the advantage because his fort Girdkuh was closer to the capital than Alp Arslan's possessions in the east.
 But Tughril's vizier Al-Kunduri who initially supported Suleiman, feared Qutalmish, and began supporting Alp Arslan.
 Nevertheless, Qutalmish and his brother Resul easily defeated Al Kunduri's forces and they laid siege to Rey on 15 November 1063.
 Qutalmish was forced to lift the siege to face the approaching army of Alp Arslan.
 He moved east and defeated the vanguard forces of Hacib Erdem, a commander of Alp Arslan in Dihinemek, a place close to Damghan.